A - E

 Sandeep Nanjappa - Senior Planner (Development)

-Sandeep Nanjappa is a Senior Development Planner in the Development Planning Branch of the Planning and Development Department.
+Sandeep Nanjappa is a Senior Development Planner in the Development Planning Branch of the Planning and Regulatory Services Department.

 Dannielle Owen commenced with Ipswich City Council in October 2000 as a Strategic Planning Officer.
 Dannielle had held the position of Team Coordinator (Strategic Planning) prior to the Manager of the City Design Branch.